MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-api-reference-guide.md

 In such situations we say that the user is an *anonymous* user.
 Typically an *anonymous* user is an unauthenticated visitor to a DeployR-enabled Web application.

 *Anonymous* users are only granted access to a single API call, [/r/repository/script/execute](https://deployr.revolutionanalytics.com/documents/dev/api-doc/guide/single.html#repositoryscriptexecute).
-Please refer to section [Working with Repository Script APIs](https://deployr.revolutionanalytics.com/documents/dev/api-doc/guide/single.html#repositoryscripts) for more details.
+Refer to section [Working with Repository Script APIs](https://deployr.revolutionanalytics.com/documents/dev/api-doc/guide/single.html#repositoryscripts) for more details.

 ### Projects on the API